kode4food/interpol/README.md

 </html>
 ```

 The only static element on this page was its title, and usually even that isn't static.
 So what did we do to escape *it* for static rendering?
 We wrapped it in quotes.
-The rest of the page mixed HTMLish elements and dynamic content rather seemlessly.
+The rest of the page was a clean mixture of HTMLish elements and dynamic content.

 I say 'HTMLish' because it's not pure HTML.
-The value of attributes are also dynamically evaluated.
+The values of attributes are also evaluated.
 For example:

 ```html
 <li class=item.type id="id-%" % item.id>
 ```

-`class=item.type` outputs a class attribute whose value is taken directly from the item.type property.  `id="id-%" % item.id` outputs an id attribute whose value is interpolated from the item.id property.
+`class=item.type` outputs a class attribute whose value is taken from the item.type property.  `id="id-%" % item.id` outputs an id attribute whose value is interpolated from the item.id property.

 That's all well and good, but what about the ability to reuse templates?
 Well, to do that you define partials: